Board Member Profiles

 Deb holds a Bachelor of Business (Communication) from QUT and a Master of Business Administration from The University of Queensland.
-She serves on the Board of the International Association of Business Communicators (Queensland) and is a member of the Public Relations Institute of Australia.
+She is a fellow of the Public Relations Institute of Australia.

 Deb has a passion for the arts, in particular, the performing arts having qualified as a teacher of tap in her early life.
 Deb was welcomed onto the Board of Arts Law in April 2016.

 Andrew Lu is a solicitor specialising in general insurance, health care liability, and medical defence.
 A partner of HBA Legal, he represents hospitals, health practitioners, and government in civil, coronial and disciplinary matters.
 He is an experienced trial and appellate advocate, and also appears at inquests and inquiries.
 Andrew graduated LLB from the University of Western Australia, LLM from New England, and SJD from The Australian National University.
 He is a Fellow of the Australian Academy of Law and of ANZIIF, adjunct Senior Lecturer at UWA Law School, and a sessional Member of the State Administrative Tribunal.